 Access to the Franconia Notch Bike Path is available right from the parking lot of the Aerial Tramway (located at exit 34B along I-93).
 The next six miles take you on a beautiful, winding, (and almost – from this direction – entirely downhill) bike path through Franconia Notch, ending at the Flume Gorge parking lot.
 Sport Thoma offers a convenient shuttle for bikers from the Flume Gorge back to the Aerial Tramway, included in the price of a bike rental.

 You will find numerous places to stop and enjoy the mountains and streams along this path.
 Consider packing a lunch (or stopping by the Purple Tomato before you head out to pick up a sandwich and fresh produce) so you can stop and have an impromptu picnic by the river.
 A good place to stop is the Basin, which has picnic tables and beautiful falls to hike around.
-(Check out this post for more info on hiking around the Basin.)

 Tour a Local Winery

 Wine aficionados are invited to attend a “Meet the Winemaker’s Tour” at Seven Birches Winery on Saturday afternoons at 1:00 and 3:00 pm.
 Learn how these local wines are crafted using ingredients right in our back door, chat with the winemaker, and sample both an ageing red wine and a full flight of finished wines in the tasting room.
+Don’t forget to check out the new vines behind the RiverWalk Resort next to the pools and visit the Atrium Wine Bar patio.

 Solstice North Day Spa, located inside RiverWalk Resort at Loon Mountain, is open Thursday through Saturday from 10 am to 7 pm, and the rest of the week by appointment.
 Pamper yourself with a massage, body polish, skin care or mani-pedi.
+Specials are updated monthly on their website!

 Dine on fresh Italian fare